PolinaS22/list-react/README.md

-# Adjustable TO Do/buy/acheive list
+# Adjustable To Do/buy/acheive list

 A basic React web-app built for learning purposes.